hakuna16/JavaScriptInternals/Object.md

 #### what is **proto** ?

-So this is a refrenece to property of a `prototype` up the prototype chain, which points to `Object.prototype`
+So this is a reffrence to property of a `prototype` up the prototype chain, which points to `Object.prototype`